Semiring Provenance for Lightweight Description Logics: Introduction

-Description logics (DLs) are a well-known family of first-order logic fragments in which conceptual knowledge about a particular domain and facts about specific individuals are expressed in an ontology, using unary and binary predicates called concepts and roles \shortcite{dlhandbook}.
-Important reasoning tasks performed over DL ontologies are axiom entailment, \ie deciding whether a given DL axiom follows from the ontology; and query answering, focussing in particular in database-style conjunctive queries.
-Since scalability is crucial when using large ontologies, DLs with favorable computational properties have been investigated.
-In particular, the DL-Lite and \EL families propose many dialects that allow for axiom entailment in polynomial time, and Boolean conjunctive query entailment in \NP \shortcite{DBLP:journals/jar/CalvaneseGLLR07,BBL-IJCAI05,DBLP:conf/dlog/Rosati07}.
-Many real-world ontologies use languages from these families, which underly the OWL 2 QL and OWL 2 EL profiles of the Semantic Web standard ontology language \shortcite{owl2-profiles}.
 Several extensions of DLs go beyond simple axiom or query entailment and enrich the results with additional information.
-One can mention fuzzy DLs to express vagueness \cite{DBLP:conf/aaai/Straccia98,DBLP:conf/sum/BorgwardtP17}, possibilistic DLs to handle uncertainty \cite{QiPJ-ECSQARU07}, or the bag semantics, which associates multiplicities to query results \shortcite{DBLP:conf/ijcai/NikolaouKKKGH17,DBLP:journals/ai/NikolaouKKKGH19}.
-Another kind of information that may be expected to accompany reasoning results is explanation.
-It may indeed be crucial to know how a consequence---e.g.\ an axiom or a query---has been derived from the ontology.
-Explaining inferences in DLs has been studied mostly focusing on explaining axiom entailment, in particular concept subsumption, through axiom pinpointing, which consists in finding minimal subsets of the ontology that entail the consequence \shortcite{DBLP:conf/ijcai/SchlobachC03,DBLP:conf/semweb/KalyanpurPHS07,Pena-AP20}.
+One can mention fuzzy DLs to express vagueness \cite{DBLP:conf/aaai/Straccia98,DBLP:conf/sum/BorgwardtP17}, possibilistic DLs to handle uncertainty \cite{DBLP:journals/ijar/Hollunder95,DBLP:journals/ijis/QiJPD11,DBLP:journals/logcom/BenferhatB17}, or the bag semantics, which associates multiplicities to query results \shortcite{DBLP:conf/ijcai/NikolaouKKKGH17,DBLP:journals/ai/NikolaouKKKGH19}.
+Another kind of information that may be expected to accompany reasoning results is an \emph{explanation}.
+It may indeed be crucial to know how a consequence---e.g.\ an axiom or a query answer---has been derived from the ontology.
+In DLs, this problem has been studied mostly focusing on explaining axiom entailment, in particular concept subsumption, through \emph{axiom pinpointing}, which consists in finding one or all minimal subsets of the ontology that entail the consequence, called \emph{justifications} \shortcite{DBLP:conf/ijcai/SchlobachC03,DBLP:conf/semweb/KalyanpurPHS07,Pena-AP20,DBLP:conf/sum/OzakiP18}.
 A similar approach was investigated for explaining ontology-mediated query answers, but focussing only on the minimal subsets of facts which together with the conceptual knowledge entail the query \shortcite{DBLP:conf/ijcai/CeylanLMV19,DBLP:conf/ecai/CeylanLMV20}.
-Alternative approaches that consider the whole ontology provide more involved proof-based explanations \shortcite{BorgidaCR08,CroceL18,DBLP:conf/dlog/AlrabbaaBKK22}.
+Alternative approaches that consider the whole ontology provide more involved proof-based explanations for BCQ entailment \shortcite{BorgidaCR08,CroceL18,DBLP:conf/dlog/AlrabbaaBKK22}.
 Investigation of proofs for axiom entailment that go beyond axiom pinpoiting is also an active line of research \shortcite{DBLP:conf/lpar/AlrabbaaBBKK20,DBLP:conf/ruleml/AlrabbaaBHKKRW22}.